whyyorlantaken/Homochirality-Cellular-Automaton/videos/script-original.md

 4. However, we didn't find the same results in higher resolution grids as seen here where neither of them dominate.

-5. We suspected that difference in the initial conditions would keep growing over time, but this was not always the case, especially in high-res simulations.
+5. Lastly, we suspected that differences in the initial conditions would keep growing over time, but this was not always the case, especially in high-res simulations.

 [Mariannly]

-> 📂 Check our repo to see the full results!
+> 📂 Check our repo out to see the full results!
 Thank you!